Kolamaavu Kokila: Cast

+Bijili Ramesh, Lollu Sabha Manohar and Theepetti Ganesan make special appearances in the promotional song "Kabiskabaa CoCo".
+Anirudh Ravichander does so in another promotional song "Gun In Kadhal".

 Production

 Nelson Dilipkumar announced a project in 2010 titled Vettai Mannan, which was to have been his directorial debut.
 But the film ran into production trouble and was shelved, despite some filming being completed.
 Later, on the recommendation of composer Anirudh Ravichander, Lyca Productions hired Nelson to direct a female-oriented film starring Nayanthara, which became his actual directorial debut.
 In late July 2017, sources from the production house announced that the film would be a black comedy like the actor's earlier film Naanum Rowdy Dhaan (2015).
 It further added that Nayanthara was impressed with the script and the production house had her dates as the actress relieved off all her other commitments.
 Sivakumar Vijayan and R. Nirmal were announced as the cinematographer and editor.
 While the title was initially announced as CoCo, it was revealed to be short for Kolamaavu Kokila.
 Principal photography began in Chennai in late August 2017, and was completed by early January 2018.